loloicci/nimly/README.rst

 #######
 |azure_pipelines| |nimble|

-A lexer generator and the parser generator work in Nim-lang.
+Lexer Generator and Parser Generator as a library in Nim.

+Lexer and parser can written in formats like lex and yacc and these are generated in compile-time.

 niml
 ====